Charlotte forest garden

 • In December 2024, the project was awarded a DNR Community Forestry Grant, which will fund the planting of 89 trees, five community workshops, creation of a Youth Tree Stewardship Program, and installation of 12 educational signs!

-• Additional plantings are planned for spring and fall 2025 and spring 2026.
+• Additional plantings are planned for fall 2025 and spring 2026.

 community partners